Purezza: History

 Purezza, meaning 'Purity' in Italian, was founded by Tim Barclay and Stefania Evangelisti, who were inspired by the lack of vegan Italian options.
 Their second restaurant was announced in November 2017, and opened in Camden in March 2018.
 Purezza tripled the sized of its Camden branch in February 2020.
 A Manchester branch opened in June 2021.

 In August 2019, Purezza was mistakenly caught up in a drugs bust at Gatwick Airport, when ingredients for its food were seized by police.

 The company received an initial £35,000 investment to open its vegan cheese factory in July 2018 at an investment pitching event in London, with a view to raising additional capital through Crowdcube.
 Purezza has stated that the cheese will be free from major allergens and palm oil.
 The company is no longer producing vegan cheese outside of their own restaurants.

+Ownership and Rebranding

-In 2023, Purezza acquired a majority stake in La Fauxmagerie.
+In November 2023, plant-based pizzeria chain Purezza acquired a majority stake in La Fauxmagerie.

-In 2025, Purezza concluded its association with the La Fauxmagerie brand.
-Purezza retained the online retail platform lafauxmagerie.com, rebranding it as Saporia, a vegan marketplace showcasing over 1,000 plant-based products.
+In April 2025, artisan vegan cheese company Honestly Tasty acquired the La Fauxmagerie brand from Purezza.
+Following the acquisition: